 PWA technology combines design concepts, features, Web APIs, service workers to deliver the best of the web and mobile.
 Think of them as a more advanced kind of web apps with additional features of a mobile app.
 Further, PWAs have features that are supported by modern browsers, offering customers seamless navigation and smooth shopping journey.

 For example, if you access Flipkart or the Forbes website on your mobile browser, the experience is similar to opening a mobile app.
 But it is in fact the PWA.

 - Progressive web apps combine the benefits of native apps user experience along with the advantages of the mobile web.
 As a result, PWA stores run seamlessly both as web pages and native apps.

-- Research shows that eCommerce shops that built using PWA can save up to 75% of the cost of a native app.
+- Research shows that PWA Magento stores can save up to 75% of the cost of a native app.
 PWA simply doesn’t need a separate native app.

 - PWAs enable incredibly fast downloads.
 For example, Uber PWA is only 50 KB that is barely noticeable in terms of storage space.
 The app loads instantly, no matter how fast or slow your connection.

 - Since PWA uses headless architecture, it separates the front-end and the back-end eCommerce.
 Thanks to this, you can add PWA to any eCommerce platform within a span of just three months by using APIs.

 - With the help of faster load times, PWA also reduces the load on the server.
 This means your store won’t crash or slow down during peak traffic.

 - PWAs are fantastic for conversion rate, engagement and overall profitability.
 Businesses have to apply less conversion rate optimization for PWA stores..

 - PWAs provide offline access, which means the store is accessible in no network or in a flaky network.

 - The app responds smoothly to user interactions with seamless animations and no janky scrolling.